 Insurance has been around for hundreds of years, and some of the processes surrounding customer admin can feel that way at times.
 But customer expectations have rapidly evolved and they’re now comparing their experience with Amazon or Uber to their insurers.

-Automation and digitisation of workflows not only brings operational efficiencies, it improves the customer experience and brings valuable data for ongoing optimisation.
+Automation and digitisation of workflows not only bring operational efficiencies, it can improve the customer experience and bring valuable data for ongoing optimisation.
 New technology is also helping insurers combat cybersecurity threats, such as fraud detection and digital identity authentication.